-Security breach in Parliament: Two men enter Lok Sabha chamber, open gas canisters
+Security breach in Parliament: Two detained after they open gas canisters in Lok Sabha chamber

+The Speaker of the Lower House said preliminary investigation showed that the smoke from the canisters was harmless.

 In a major security breach in Parliament on Wednesday, two men jumped into the Lok Sabha chamber from the visitors’ gallery and opened gas-emitting canisters, PTI reported.